GlobalFishingWatch/globalfishingwatch.github.io/fishing.md

 from the fishing grounds.
 For trawlers and longliners, these two definitions give similar results, but the same is not true for purse seiners.
-They can be quite different since the time they spend with gear in the water is small relative to the time spent pursuing fish.
+They can be quite different since the time they spend with gear in the water is small relative to the time spend pursuing fish.

-## Track characteristics
+## Track Characteristics
 An example of an AIS vessel track is shown in Figure 1 below, with the points where the vessel is fishing shown in red.
 The job of the fishing score model is to estimate the probability that a vessel is